, , , , ,

 Until decision fatigue, irritability, and narrowed thinking begin to feel normal.

-High performers are trained early to override discomfort.
+High performers like athletes are trained early to override discomfort.
 Push through.
 Keep going.
 Deliver.

-That grit works in the early stage of an organization’s life.
+That grit works well and achieves results quickly in the early stage of an organization’s life.

 But once you have built something real, your job changes.